ghostsquadclick/L4D3-No_Survivors/README.md

 ### Option 1: 1-Click Installer (Recommended for Full Experience)

 I've developed a **1-Click Installer** for a seamless setup, especially if you want all the performance benefits and custom content immediately.

+#### (*NOTE: YOU DO NOT HAVE TO USE THIS, BUT I HIGHLY RECOMMEND ALLOWING THE ADDONS TO DOWNLOAD FROM THE WORKSHOP (REQUIRES YOU TO LAUNCH THE GAME, ALLOW FOR THE ADDONS TO FULLY DOWNLOAD [YOU'LL SEE LOADING ICON GO AWAY FROM BESIDE "ADDONS" AND THE MAIN MENU UI AND MUSIC WILL CHANGE]), THEN QUIT L4D2, OPEN YOUR L4D2 DIRECTORY, CUT AND PASTE (OR MOVE) ALL FILES FROM STEAMAPPS/COMMON/LEFT 4 DEAD 2/LEFT4DEAD2/ADDONS/WORKSHOP TO STEAMAPPS/COMMON/LEFT 4 DEAD 2/LEFT4DEAD2/ADDONS/, THEN CLOSE YOUR FILES, AND UNSUBSCRIBE FROM EVERYTHING ON THE WORKSHOP (TO PREVENT THE GAME FROM REDOWNLOADING) THIS MAKES LOADING TIMES INSTANT AND PREVENTS A LOT OF OTHER ISSUES LIKE MODS NOT LOADING BEFORE STARTING A CAMPAIGN.)

 **Understanding Storage Requirements:** This is a large modpack!